ATMI/Megatoken/README.md

 Accuracy for different configurations is presented in diagram above.
 Tested models are performing comparable to the vanilla attention mechanism, while significantly compressing the initial sequence.
-Compression raios for two of the configurations are presented below:
+Compression ratios for two of the configurations are presented below:

 ![yelp_compression.png](res/yelp_compression.png)